-The Company is currently developing an innovative product (E-Collate) for document aggregation to streamline the administration of individual Self-Managed Superannuation Funds.
-The Company's unique technology uses proprietary software and interfaces to enable rapid arrangement, secure storage and efficient export of compliance sensitive documentation.
+The Company is currently improving its product (E-Collate) for use in the individual Self-Managed Superannuation Funds (SMSF) industry.
+E-Collate is an innovative product for general document aggregation to streamline the administration of individual Self-Managed Superannuation Funds.
+It utilises unique proprietary software and interfaces to enable rapid arrangement, secure storage and efficient export of compliance sensitive documentation.